AhsanNizamani/CLATLM_ENSO/README.md

 ## License

-This repository is released under the MIT License unless otherwise changed by the authors.
+This project is licensed under the MIT License.